Please fill out the application below, sign and return via mail to the address listed in the application.

 Internships are for a period of three months and a non-paid position.
 We are always looking for enthusiastic individuals who are dedicated to educating themselves about big cats while maintaining very strict safety protocols.
 We strive to help interns gain experience and knowledge about big cats in captivity.
 We have tigers, lions and cougars and some of the job duties will include daily care and diet preparation , cleaning, light maintenance and some behavioral target training.

-- You must have at least 2 years of college study in a related field such as zoology, biology, wildlife management, etc., or at least 1 year of job experience in a related field, such as a zoo, vet clinic or another sanctuary.
+- At least 2 years of college study in a related field such as zoology, biology, wildlife management, or related field, -or- at least 1 year of job experience in a related field, such as a zoo, vet clinic or another sanctuary.

-- You must be in good physical condition and health, and able to lift at least 50 lbs
+- Good physical condition and health, and able to lift at least 50 lbs

 - You must be drug free

-- You must be hard working, able to take initiative, motivated and dedicated
+- Hard working, able to take initiative, motivated and dedicated

 Timeframes for Internships

 - Winter Term: November – February (Application Deadline August 1st)